sadiq-safaan/Dissertation-Companion/README.md

 1. Trajectory Graphs

-The file "placeholder.m" is a function which takes as inputs the synapthic weights and external drive currents as parameters for a two-dimensional competitive TLN.
+The file "placeholder.m" is a function which takes as inputs the synaptic weights and external drive currents as parameters for a two-dimensional competitive TLN.
 It generates a figure depicting a partition of the state space compatible with a trajectory graph as depicted in the figures of Chapter 2.

 2. State Transition Graph